eugeniofm/eugeniofm/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Wearable Robotics
   - Soft Robotics
-  - Exoskeletons
-  - Rehabilitation Robotics
+  - Haptics

 # Education to show in About widget